 3. Visit the Lake Taupo Museum and Art Gallery

 This small museum, located near the center of town, contains exhibits on the Maori, volcanic events, and early European history of Taupo.
 A Maori meeting house is also recreated within the building and exhibitions by local artists are ongoing.
+Don’t miss the Moa skeleton which was found by two young boys nearby in Waikaremoana back in 1969.
 You can also visit the award-winning Ora garden, filled with native flora and geothermal springs.
-Admission is 5 NZD.
+The garden was the 2024 winner of the Chelsea Flower Show gold medal.

 4. Climb Mount Tauhara

 This dormant volcano sits on the eastern edge of town and can be climbed fairly easily.
 You can start at the parking lot at the end of Mountain Road and follow the signs up the hill.
-(FYI: The start is a little steep.)
+(FYI: The start of the climb is a little steep.)
 The 2.5-kilometer (1.5-mile) hike takes about 1.5 hours to get to the top.
-There are a lot of birds around and the view at 1,008 meters (3,307 feet) above sea level over the lake is pretty remarkable.
-The hike is free.
+There are a lot of birds around, and the view at 1,008 meters (3,307 feet) above sea level over the lake is pretty remarkable.

 5. Relax in Butcher’s Pool

-Named for one of the first settlers in the area, Butcher’s Pool fills from both hot and cold mineral springs.
-This natural thermal spring is rarely crowded, and it’s free too.
+NNamed for one of the first settlers in the area, Butcher’s Pool fills from both hot and cold mineral springs.
+A natural thermal spring fills the man-made pool and this spot is rarely crowded.
+It’s also free to visit.
 It’s located 40 kilometers (25 miles) from town, but if you can get out here, I highly recommend going.
+Though it’s not surrounded by forest, it’s very easy to access and provides a lot of seating within the pool.

 6. Go skiing

 If you’re visiting in winter, head to the Turoa Ski Area, home of New Zealand’s highest chairlift.
 Located in the Tongariro National Park, its slopes are suitable for all levels.
 Thanks to Mount Ruapehu’s southwest slopes and its unique volcanic terrain, this area is famous for its steep chutes, dramatic drops, and snow-filled basins.
 There is gear for rent or purchase, as well as a ski school.
-Day passes begin at 84 NZD (weekday) and 99 NZD (weekend) and become a bit cheaper if you buy a multi-day pass.
-A package including a group ski or snowboard lesson, lift pass, and gear rental costs 184 NZD.
+Passes for prices vary depending on if you’re going on a weekday or weekend.
+They become a bit cheaper if you buy a multi-day pass.
+You can also get a package that includes a group ski or snowboard lesson, lift pass, and gear rental costs.

 7. See the Craters of the Moon

 Craters of the Moon is a walkway that meanders through an otherworldly geothermal lunar landscape, filled with steam vents and craters.
 The landscape is relatively new, too, resulting from human settlement in the area.
 The main track is an easy-going 45-minute loop through the area, but you can add an extra 20-minute hike for better views from a higher viewpoint.
-It’s 8 NZD to access the trail, which starts 8 kilometers (5 miles) from Taupo.
+There’s a small fee to access the trail, which starts 8 kilometers (5 miles) from Taupo.

 8. Go jet boating on the Waikato River

-If you’re looking for an adrenaline rush, try jet boating on Waikato River, the longest river in New Zealand.
+If you’re looking for an adrenaline rush, try jet boating on the Waikato River, the longest river in New Zealand.
 You’ll hit some rapids, pass through scenic forests and volcanic landscapes, and get up close to the massive Huka Falls.
-Rides last around an hour and tickets cost 139 NZD.
+There’s a natural hot spring you’ll pass through and get a chance to feel the warm water.
+You’ll learn about the Geothermal Power Station along the way and get a chance to spot native birds in their natural surroundings.
+Rides last 30-45 minutes.

 9. Walk around Western Bay

 Western Bay has some pleasant walking trails and scenic viewpoints.
 The Rimu Walking Track takes just 30 minutes and is a pleasant loop through beautiful forests.
 For something a little longer, try the three-hour Waihaha Tramping Track.
+There are also several cycling paths in the area.
+The Port to Park trail will give you incredible views of the harbor, and the Historic Tauranga trail will take you past historical sites where you can learn about the interactions between the Maori tribes and British settlers.
 The bay is just 45 minutes away from Taupo by car.

 10. Go trout fishing

 Lake Taupo and its rivers are a trout fishing mecca.
 The town of Turangi is known as the ‘Trout Fishing Capital of New Zealand’ and is a great place to base yourself to experience the best that New Zealand trout and fly fishing has to offer.
-A six-hour excursion costs around 350-400 NZD, while a full-day trip is around 600-750 NZD, though you can usually find guys who will just take you out on their boat for a lot less.
+You can book a six-hour excursion or a full-day trip is around through organized operators, though you can usually find guys who will just take you out on their boat for a lot less than the formal groups.
 Most restaurants in town will cook your catch for you if you don’t have access to a kitchen.
 You can read about my experience trout fishing here.

 11. Hike Mount Ruapehu